 Penne alla vodka is easy to make and the results are nothing short of spectacular!

 - Penne.
-I used whole wheat penne, but any similar whole wheat pasta noodle will work well with this vodka sauce.
+I used whole wheat penne pasta, but any similar whole wheat pasta noodle will work well with this vodka sauce.
 Using whole wheat pasta helps add extra fiber to the dish.

 - Vodka.
 There is a reason it’s in the recipe’s title.
 While you can’t taste the vodka specifically, it plays a critical role in the sauce coming together cohesively and gives the pasta its signature taste.
 I promise it’s worth it!